 “I’m not saying that in the long term that Dems won’t be open to some of those [oil and gas] options.
 I’m just saying it may take awhile for them to get there,” Edwards told NGI.
 “They were in power for 40 years [before losing both houses in 1994] and dealt with these issues.
 I don’t see why they wouldn’t do so again,” he said.

-"I'm certain that may be an approach that they want to take," focusing first on alternative energy fuels, said Mark Stultz, a spokesman for the Natural Gas Supply Association (NGSA), which represents major producers.
-"If that's the way Congress wants to proceed, we're looking forward to working with them on it."
+“I’m certain that may be an approach that they want to take,” focusing initially on alternative energy fuels, said Mark Stultz, a spokesman for the Natural Gas Supply Association (NGSA), which represents major producers.
+“If that’s the way Congress wants to proceed, we’re looking forward to working with them on it.”

-"It may very well be that's where they limit their focus and the OCS legislation doesn't go anywhere.
-That's one of the scenarios.
-The other is that they may try to cut a deal and get this finished because they've come so far and they're so close to the goal line," he noted.
-The House and Senate have passed vastly different OCS drilling bills, but negotiations to reconcile the measures are stalled.
+“It may very well be that’s where they limit their focus and the OCS legislation doesn’t go anywhere.
+That’s one of the scenarios.
+The other is that they may try to cut a deal and get this finished because they’ve come so far and they’re so close to the goal line,” he noted.
+The House and Senate have passed vastly different OCS drilling bills, and negotiations to reconcile the measures are stalled.

 The NGSA called on the current Congress to pass an OCS bill before it adjourns for the year.
 “We’re hoping that they’re close enough to an agreement to be able to get something done in the lame-duck session,” said Stultz.
 “I do think that…in the new Congress more access to the OCS will be a greater challenge due as much to geographical interests as it is to party interests.”

 INGAA’s Edwards believes the fate of OCS hinges on the key questions of “for how long [will lawmakers remain in session] and exactly what beyond the absolute minimum would they do.”